HugoByte/DIVE/README.md

 ## Feedback

-We would happy to hear your thoughts on our project.
+We would be happy to hear your thoughts on our project.
 Your feedback helps us improve and make it better for everyone.
 Please submit your valuable feedback [here](https://docs.google.com/forms/d/e/1FAIpQLScnesE-4IWPrFQ-W2FbRXHyQz8i_C0BVjIP_aWaxKe3myTgyw/viewform?usp=sharing)